Space-time accessibility supports participation in after-work leisure activities

-In this study, we define the individual travel time budget $tb_i$ as 90 minutes for all individuals.
-Commuting time ($t_{hw}$) is empirically estimated using the weighted median of observed commuting trips.
+By construction, STA is mechanically determined by three inputs: the geolocations of home and work anchors, the travel speed of the main transport mode, and the time budget.
+Variation across individuals thus arises not from the formula—which is identical for all—but from variation in these inputs, which are themselves socially structured: residential and workplace locations reflect housing markets and employment access; mode choice is shaped by income, household composition, and local infrastructure; and time budget is largely affected by the conjugation of activity responsibilities.
+STA captures the spatial-temporal opportunity space that emerges from these socially determined conditions, consistent with the capability approach, in which conversion factors shape the resources that produce capabilities rather than entering the capability metric directly.

+In this study, we set each individual's travel time budget $t_i^b$ to 90 minutes, based on the empirical median of 82 minutes observed in our dataset.
+This threshold is consistent with the well-established travel time budget regularity i.e., that daily travel time budgets tend to cluster around 60–90 minutes across diverse urban settings, suggesting a stable behavioral constant in human mobility \citep{marchetti1994anthropological,schafer2000future}.
+The fixed time budget is an intentional design choice rather than a limitation: adopting person-specific budgets derived from observed travel times would introduce circularity, as the explanatory variable would then be partly determined by the behavioral outcome it is meant to predict.
+Commuting time ($t_{hw}$), travel time from home to work, is empirically estimated using the weighted median of observed commuting trips.
 Discretionary activity $k$ is defined as a visit to leisure-related locations (e.g., bars).